ksinghal28/nt_i7_hgg_washu/README.md

 - Week 2 in the code is Week 1 in the publication.
 - Week 4 in the code is Week 3 in the publication.
 - Week 14 in the code is Week 12 in the publication.
-- We plan on updating the code to reflect the correct timepoints as sooon as possible, and apologize for any confusion in the meantime!
+- We plan on updating the code to reflect the correct timepoints as soon as possible, and apologize for any confusion in the meantime!

 For questions or issues, please contact Kartik Singhal (k.singhal@wustl.edu)